anandpriya/e-commerce/README.md

 ●    Reduce time to select the product to buy as information shared is more accurate, structured and relevant

 Objective: Minimize codebase framework dependencies

-Key Result: Decrease codebase frameworks from 5 to 2

  ## Functional requirements